Skip to Main Content

 Let's look at finding an article in a database.
 Let's use Business Source Premier as an example.

-First, find the Business Source Premier link by clicking "Databases A-Z" on the Mat-Su College library website:
+First, find the Business Source Premier link by clicking "Research Databases" on the Mat-Su College library website:

-Then click the link for Business Source Premier (after clicking it, if you're off-campus, you may have to login with your UA username and password):
+Then click the link for Business Source Premier (if you're off-campus, you may have to login with your UA username and password):

 Within Business Source Premier, simply enter your search terms on the first line and click "Search":